Towards AI as Colleagues: Multi-Agent System Improves Structured Ideation Processes: Conclusion

 \section{Conclusion}

-To investigate how AI might move beyond functioning as tools toward performing as peer-like colleagues in collaborative contexts, we developed MultiColleagues, a system that orchestrates multiple role-differentiated personas and incorporates facilitation and thinking-mode features to support structured ideation.
-In a within-subjects study that compared MultiColleagues with a single-agent baseline, we found that our system produced more novel and higher-quality outcomes, cultivated a stronger sense of team presence, and encouraged participants to engage more actively and exercise greater control over the interaction.
+To investigate how AI might move beyond functioning as tools toward acting as peer-like colleagues in collaborative contexts, we developed MultiColleagues, a system that orchestrates multiple role-differentiated personas and incorporates facilitation and thinking-mode features to support structured ideation development.
+In a within-subjects study that compared MultiColleagues with a single-agent baseline, we found that MultiColleagues was associated with higher perceived outcome quality and novelty, a stronger sense of team presence, and more active engagement with greater interaction control.
 Building on these findings, we derived several design implications for amplifying proactive contributions, enabling more seamless human–agent coordination, and supporting calibrated trust.
 Taken together, this work advances the growing body of research on multi-agent systems by showing how design choices shape whether users perceive AI as tools or as peer-like collaborators.
 We hope these insights will inform future research and design efforts aimed at creating generative multi-agent systems that not only enhance human creativity but also lay the groundwork for trustworthy and sustainable forms of AI colleagueship.

+\begin{acks} We thank Professor ChengXiang Zhai and the TIMAN group for providing computational resources and valuable feedbacks that supported this work.
+We also thank all study participants for their time and contributions. \end{acks}